 The pope chose Santiago as his first stop because of the nearby sanctuary of the Virgin of Charity of El Cobre, dedicated to Cuba's patron saint.
 Benedict has cited the 400th anniversary of the icon's discovery as the main reason for his trip to the island.

-Cuban authorities gave the sanctuary a $236,000 makeover of everything from its drainage system to the stained glass.
-Workers even built a humble but air-conditioned house where the pope planned to spend the night.
+Cuban authorities have given the sanctuary a $236,000 makeover of everything from its drainage system to the stained glass.
+Workers even built a humble but air-conditioned house where the pope will spend the night.
 It is made with reinforced concrete designed to withstand a magnitude-8 earthquake.

-But most of the action ahead of the pope's visit centered on Revolution Square, which Catholic Church officials said could hold as many as 100,000 people.
+But most of the action ahead of the pope's visit has centered on Revolution Square, which Catholic Church officials say can hold as many as 100,000 people.

-The pope's backdrop there was a a 50-foot (16-meter) statue of independence hero Antonio Maceo on horseback, arm outstretched as if beckoning his countrymen to follow him to battle.
-Twenty-three rust-colored machetes spiked into the air commemorating the 23rd of March, 1878, an important date in Cuba's struggle to break free from Spanish colonial rule.
+The pope's backdrop there will be a a 50-foot (16-meter) statue of independence hero Antonio Maceo on horseback, arm outstretched as if beckoning his countrymen to follow him to battle.
+Twenty-three rust-colored machetes spike into the air commemorating the 23rd of March, 1878, an important date in Cuba's struggle to break free from Spanish colonial rule.

-Havana at the western end of Cuba also was busy sprucing up to host Benedict after he leaves Santiago on Tuesday.
+Havana at the western end of Cuba has also been busy sprucing up to host Benedict after he leaves Santiago.

-A huge altar on the capital's own Revolution Square is finished, and workers have been making eleventh-hour touch-ups to deteriorating streets.
+A huge altar on the capital's own Revolution Square is finished, and workers have been making 11th-hour touchups to deteriorating streets.
 Prominent avenues were resurfaced, and potholes filled.
 Workers repainted faded curbs, and many streets got fresh striping over the weekend.

 Authorities put on a show of lights, music and slides projected onto the facade of the cathedral in colonial Old Havana on Sunday evening.
 They also took down the scaffolding that for months shrouded a Christ statue overlooking the bay.